-The sources for photographs include Liu's and Haviland's published studies mentioned above which draw heavily upon the collection of the Peabody Museum and the Mariners' Museum, and the China Merchants Section of Yao Kaiyang (姚開陽)'s virtual site "China Steamships Museum" <60-250-180-26.hinet-ip.hinet.net> including sub-pages which are now defunct.
+The sources for photographs include Liu's and Haviland's published studies mentioned above which draw heavily upon the collection of the Peabody Museum and the Mariners' Museum, and the China Merchants Section of Yao Kaiyang (姚開陽)'s virtual site "China Steamships Museum" which is now defunct.
 Identification of the source is listed under each photograph.

-Russell & Co. ships, as far as known, are separately listed at the end.
+Russell & Co.
+Yangtze and Ningpo ships, as far as known, are separately listed at the end.